Spelling Bee vs. Blossom: What’s the Difference?

 Daily word games have exploded in popularity over the past decade, but two puzzles in particular have earned cult-favorite status: The New York Times Spelling Bee and Merriam-Webster’s Blossom.

-And at first glance, the two games look confusingly similar: same flower-shaped layout, same center-letter requirement, same dopamine hit when you discover a pangram.
+At first glance, the two games look confusingly similar: same flower-shaped layout, same center-letter requirement, same dopamine hit when you discover a pangram.

 This guide breaks down: